Di3goAhb/Data-Sciencie-Programing-/README.md

 # Data-Sciencie-Programing-
-all my codes, notes and projects about my curse of data science programing in third semester.
+All my codes, notes and projects about my curse of data science programing in third semester.